magicmemories/puppet-auth0/README.md

   provider => 'puppetserver_gem',
 }
 ```

+If you are using this module with Puppet 5, you will need to have access to the [`puppet-resource_api`](https://rubygems.org/gems/puppet-resource_api) gem
+on both your server and agents.
+You can either do this via `package` resources with the `puppet_gem` and `puppetserver_gem` types as above, or use the
+[`puppetlabs-resource_api`](https://forge.puppet.com/puppetlabs/resource_api) module to do it for you.

 ## Usage - Managing Auth0
 These resource types can be used in a Device context to manage resources via the Auth0 Management API